June 12th .

-His murderer David A. Higdo, an avowed neo-Nazi was sentenced to life without parole
+David A. Higdo, an avowed neo-Nazi was sentenced to life without parole

 2003 – Philadelphia’s Boy Scout council, which defied the national BSA organization in May 2003 by promising not to discriminate on the basis of sexual orientation, ousted a Scout, Gregory Lattera, 18, for publicly announcing he is gay.
 The same council, the nation’s third largest, voted May 28 to add sexual orientation to its nondiscrimination policy.